CHAMPION JET 1 Tribute and Moments of Trip

 Next to the ferries' pier was the traditional sailing boat GALILEO of Variety Cruises, which operates around the Aegean Sea.

 An interesting banner seen next to the port.
 The sign comes from a ticket agency and represents Hellas Ferries, the main division of the entire Minoan Flying Dolphins organisation (which was later renamed Hellas Flying Dolphins, in 2002), which is the ancestor of Hellenic Seaways.
 The company was almost a monopoly on the Cyclades, and the lone operator on the Western Cyclades (besides GA Ferries), during their existence which lasted from 1999 to 2005.
-The ships operating in Milos this time were the legendary EXPRESS MILOS (better known to passengers as the MILOS EXPRESS, which was the name she used during her stay on the Western Cyclades with the company Lindos Lines from 1989 to 1999), the EXPRESS PEGASUS, which also went by the name of EXPRESS DIONYSOS from 1999 to 2002, the EXPRESS APOLLON (in 2003 only) and the EXPRESS APHRODITE.
-The latter three also operated for Hellenic Seaways, though the EXPRESS APHRODITE was sold to Egyptian-Saudi Arabian company Namma Lines in 2007, while the EXPRESS APOLLON was sold to European Seaways during the same year and finished her career with them as the APOLLON, before heading for scrap in 2010.
-The EXPRESS PEGASUS is still owned by Hellenic Seaways, and now operates on the Lavrion-Agios Efstratios-Limnos-Kavala line, having been deployed there since the summer of 2015.
+The ships operating in Milos throughout that period were the legendary EXPRESS MILOS (better known to passengers as the MILOS EXPRESS, which was the name she used during her stay on the Western Cyclades with the company Lindos Lines from 1989 to 1999), the EXPRESS PEGASUS, which also went by the name of EXPRESS DIONISOS from 1999 to 2002, the EXPRESS APOLLON (in 2003 only) and the EXPRESS APHRODITE (after the 2004 season).
+The latter three ferries also operated for Hellenic Seaways, although the EXPRESS APHRODITE was sold to the Egyptian-Saudi Arabian company Namma Lines in 2007, while the EXPRESS APOLLON was sold to European Seaways during the same year and finished her career with them as the APOLLON, before heading for scrap in 2010.
+The EXPRESS PEGASUS is still owned by Hellenic Seaways, and now operates on the Lavrion-Agios Efstratios-Limnos-Kavala line on the Northeast Aegean Sea, having been deployed there since the summer of 2015.

 We spent another short time in the dock, and we then left for Sifnos.
 The departure from the Adamantas Bay was longer than the arrival, and we spent the next two hours in the sea, before ultimately reaching Sifnos.